cran-task-views/Agriculture/README.md

 * Rural Sociology
 * Agricultural Economics

 Suggestions are welcome!
 If you think there should be another category or if you know of a package that fits into one of these categories, but is missing from the Task View, please open an [Issue][new-issue] to discuss.
-Also, see the **Contributing** link below for more details.
+Also, see the **[Contributing][.github/CONTRIBUTING.md]** instructions for more details.

 [new-issue]: https://github.com/jpiaskowski/ctv-agriculture/issues/new?template=package_suggestion.md